ESPO Collar Strategy

 ESPO (VanEck Video Gaming and eSports ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.

-VanEck Video Gaming and eSports ETF (ESPO) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the MVIS Global Video Gaming and eSports Index (MVESPOTR), which is intended to track the overall performance of companies involved in video game development, esports, and related hardware and software.
+The VanEck Video Gaming and eSports ETF (ESPO) aims to closely track the financial performance, including both price appreciation and income generation, of the MVIS Global Video Gaming and eSports Index (MVESPOTR), before any fees or expenses are factored in.
+This benchmark index is designed to comprehensively measure the performance of companies primarily involved in the development of video games, the competitive esports industry, and the production of related hardware and software.

 What is a collar on ESPO?